An agreement defining our service provider levels for SaaS enterprise customers

 5.5. nowhere shall be under no obligation to provide services in respect of:

 5.5.1. any software other than the nowhere System provided by nowhere to the Client under this Agreement;

 5.5.2. any unauthorised use of the nowhere System, or use of the nowhere System other than in accordance with this Agreement;

 5.5.4. any failure of any third-party products or services;

-5.6. nowhere reserves the right to discontinue the Services in respect of any prior version of the nowhere System if a superseding version has been made available to the Client at no cost.
+5.6. nowhere reserves the right to discontinue nowhere Systems in respect of any prior version of the nowhere System if a superseding version has been made available to the Client at no cost.